 - Failure to count votes or proxies

-Nowadays most association D&O policies also include coverage for Employment Practices Liability (EPL), which is a separate coverage in and of itself.
-EPL protects the association & it’s board members against claims of discrimination, harassment, and various employment related claims such as wrongful refusal to hire a qualified applicant, wrongful demotion, libel, & slander.
-In recent years, there have been a surge in employment-related claims against associations, so we would recommend always choosing a policy that includes Employment Practices Liability coverage.
+Nowadays most association Directors & Officers policies also include coverage for Employment Practices Liability (EPL), which is a separate coverage in and of itself.
+EPL protects the association & its board members against claims of discrimination, harassment, and various employment related claims such as wrongful refusal to hire a qualified applicant, wrongful demotion, libel, & slander.
+In recent years there has been an increase in employment-related claims against associations.
+Therefore we always recommend choosing a policy that includes Employment Practices Liability coverage.

 Occurrence vs. Claims Made… A Big Difference!

 Most officers & directors are used to General Liability policies which are considered “occurrence” policies.
-This means they respond to incidents that occurred during the coverage period and are covered regardless of when a claim is reported.
+Occurrence policies respond to incidents that occurred during the coverage period and are covered regardless of when a claim is reported.
 However, most association D&O and EPL policies are considered “claims made.”
 This means they only respond to incidents on or after the retroactive date (start date of no claims shown on the policy), only if those claims are reported during the policy period.

 Full Prior Acts: A Necessity if Your Association Changes Carriers

 If your association is looking to move their D&O coverage to a different carrier, you’ll want to make sure your new policy provides “Full Prior Acts” coverage.
 This allows for the carrier to cover claims back to a previous carrier’s retroactive date.
-If full prior acts coverage is not provided by the new policy, the association should look into “tail coverage” from their current carrier which gives the association an extended amount of time to report claims, but does typically cost a lot of money.
+If full prior acts coverage is not provided by the new policy, the association should look into “tail coverage” from their current carrier.
+This coverage gives the association an extended amount of time to report claims, but can be costly.

 Coverage Language & Exclusions

 Unlike many Commercial Property & General Liability policies, D&O policy language is not standard.
-Most of the coverage language and forms vary from carrier to carrier, so it’s important to not only read your policies, but to also have an agent who understands the coverage that is being offered.
-Although exclusions vary from carrier to carrier, there are a few that seem to be standard throughout the marketplace, such as the following:
+Most of the coverage language and forms vary from carrier to carrier.
+Therefore it’s important to not only read your policies, but to also have an independent insurance agent who understands the coverage that is being offered.
+Although exclusions vary from carrier to carrier, there are a few that seem to be standard throughout the insurance marketplace, such as the following: